 Search the Prodigal Son Collection

-Luther Seminary is the home of a remarkable collection of artwork based on the Prodigal Son parable.
-Jerry Evenrud, a lifelong arts enthusiast, donated this collection to the seminary in 2007.
+This remarkable collection of artwork based on the Prodigal Son parable was donated to the seminary in 2007 by Jerry Evenrud, a lifelong arts enthusiast.

-In March of 2008, the Prodigal Son exhibit returned to Luther Seminary.
-Future events planned around the exhibit will be announced here.
+In March 2008, the Prodigal Son exhibit returned to Luther Seminary.

 Jerry Evenrud, whose life-long passion for the Prodigal Son parable and its power to instruct our faith, also has a sense of humor about his penchant for collecting.
 His license plate reads, "Luke 15," the Gospel and chapter where the parable is found.
 He also has an extensive collection of pig knickknacks and paraphernalia, many of which he has received over the years as gifts.